SpinningWing Logo

 Control Augmentation Systems

-The effects described above are the "raw" effects associated with the control movement.
-Helicopters with augmentation systems activated may partially or completely counter many of these effects.
-For example, most augmentation systems, upon detecting a pure longitudinal cyclic input, will adjust lateral cyclic "underneath the covers" to minimize roll.
+All the effects described above are the "raw" effects associated with the control movement.
+Helicopters with control augmentation systems activated may partially or completely counter these effects.
+For example, most augmentation systems, upon detecting a pure longitudinal cyclic input, will adjust lateral cyclic "underneath the covers" to reduce off-axis roll.

 Other Sources